materialscloud-org/discover-mc3d-react/public/contributions/superconductivity.md

 Two types of anisotropic calculation were performed:

-- _"FBW" refers to the anisotropic full-bandwidth (FBW) Eliashberg equations.
-Eqs.
+- "FBW" refers to the anisotropic full-bandwidth (FBW) Eliashberg equations. _Eqs.
 20-25 of the footnote publication [^3]._
-- _"FSR" refers to the anisotropic Fermi surface restricted (FSR) Eliashberg equations.
-Eqs.
+- "FSR" refers to the anisotropic Fermi surface restricted (FSR) Eliashberg equations. _Eqs.
 27-28 of the footnote publication [^3]._

 for **k**/**q**-grids the following holds true:

-- The coarse **k**-point grid used for the EPW calculation is not neccessarily the same as the DFPT **k**-grid.
+- The coarse **k**-point grid used for the EPW calculation is not necessarily the same as the DFPT **k**-grid.
 - The coarse **q**-point grid used for the EPW calculation is always the same as DFPT **q**-grid.
 - The fine **k**-point grid is obtained from Fourier/Wannier interpolation.
 - The Fine **q**-grid is obtained from Fourier/Wannier interpolation.